pointblankdev/discord-scripts/README.md

 **Gather Discord Integration**<br>
 Slash Commands allow users to interact with Gather on Discord by simply typing '/'.
 This repo contains scripts for creating new Slash Commands, editing existing ones and deleting them.
 The src directory contains 'create', 'delete' and 'edit' folders.
 Each Gather Slash Command has a javascript file for editing it and another for deleting in the respective 'edit' and 'delete' folders.
-The script file for creating it lives in the 'create' folder. <br>
+The script file for creating the command lives in the 'create' folder. <br>

 #### More Info